 We are also open to application by candidates with some years of experience as assistant professor.

 Further information with respect to the signature of the position is available from prof.dr.ir.
 Uzay Kaymak (e-mail: U.Kaymak[at]tue.nl).

 Further information concerning employment conditions can be obtained from Susan Opgenoorth, HR advisor IE&IS, (pz.ieis[at]tue.nl).

 Your application must contain the following documents (all in English):

-If you are interested, we invite you to apply before 18 August 2019.
-You can apply by pressing the ‘apply for this job’ button at the top or the bottom of this vacancy text.
+If you are interested, we invite you to apply before 13 October 2019.
+You can apply by pressing the ‘apply button' for this job at the top or the bottom of this vacancy text.